 I recently used Google Takeout to get a copy of all the photos and videos I had backed up there.
 I discovered, to my horror, that the files’ timestamps were all wrong.
-I created a short script using bash
+I created a short script using bash and jq to rectify the situation.

 - Use https://takeout.google.com/ to get a copy of your photos and videos